FranciscoJRFreitas/FedSpace-EFVFL/README.md

 - `connectivity.py`
 - `scheduler.py`

-These changes add the functionality specific to the FedSpace-EF-VFL integration and the experiments reported in the manuscript.
+These changes add the functionality specific to the FedSpace-EFVFL integration and the experiments reported in the manuscript.

 ---